The Health Benefits of Ground Chia Seed

 Seeds are all too often the neglected cousins of nuts.
 Which I get, because, with the exception of pumpkin seeds, they don’t quite make for easy snacking opportunities.
 But if you aren’t including seeds in your daily life, you’re missing out on some amazing benefits.

-Chia seeds are a total powerhouse food: these tiny black seeds were cherished by the Aztecs and Mayans in the past for their great ability to provide energy, and actually the word “chia” in Mayan means “strength”.
+Chia seeds are a total powerhouse food: these tiny black seeds were cherished by the Aztecs and Mayans in the past for their great ability to provide energy.
+In fact, the word “chia” in Mayan translates to “strength”.

-Despite their size, chia seeds are incredibly nutrient-dense and provide a ton of health benefits to our bodies.
+Despite their size, chia seeds are incredibly nutrient-dense, they’re high in fibre (check out my high fibre food list, which they’re on!), and they provide a ton of health benefits to our bodies.

 Next time you’re at the grocery aisle, you might want to choose the ground version of chia seeds rather than the whole form if you’re looking for anti-inflammatory omega 3 fatty acids.

 Why is that?
 In one study , milled chia seeds increased absorption of ALA and EPA, omega-3 fatty acid levels, in the blood by 58% and 39% compared to whole chia seeds.
 In another, in postmenopausal women, intake of ground chia seeds also resulted in an increase in omega-3 fatty acids.

 This difference is worth noting, because omega-3 fatty acids decrease inflammation in the body, can improve risk factors for heart disease, and are crucial for brain growth and development in infants.
 We typically don’t consume nearly as many omega-3 fatty acids as we do omega-6 fatty acids, and this imbalance can increase inflammation in the body.

 Fibre and Protein